Kerala India Travel Guide

 Your ecological footprint matters.
 Adopt practices that align with environmental preservation.

-Eravikulam National Park and Chinnar Wildlife Sanctuary represent protected areas in Munnar.
+Eravikulam Park And Chinnar Wildlife Sanctuary represent protected areas in Munnar.
 Strictly adhere to park rules.
 Stay on marked trails, do not litter, and avoid disturbing wildlife.

 Plastic waste poses a considerable environmental hurdle within India.
 Attempt to minimize your use of single-use plastics.
-Carry a reusable water bottle and refill it where safe water appears.
+Bring a refillable water bottle and refill it where safe water appears.
 Carry a reusable shopping bag.

-Select accommodations and tour operators that show dedication to environmental sustainability.
+Select accommodations and tour operators that show commitment to environmental sustainability.
 Seek practices like waste reduction, energy efficiency, local sourcing, and responsible tourism certifications.

 Consider offsetting your flight emissions through reputable carbon offset programs.
 Support fair trade and ethical shopping options.
 Purchase souvenirs, tea, and spices directly from local producers or places that adhere to fair trade principles.